suiauthon/librealsense/ReadMe_Windows.txt

 -------------------------------
 Dynamic Calibration Tool is located in
 	"C:\Program Files\FRAMOS\librealsense2\bin\DynamicCalibrator"

+NOTE: 32bit Dynamic Calibration Tool is not supported.

 Calibration of RGB imager is currently not supported.

 Calibrating multiple cameras in a row is currently not supported.